2color/ipfs-articles/gateways/break-on-through-gateways.md

 Moreover, the HTTP protocol does not specify a way to **ask other servers** for the image; so the file is only available as long as the origin server hosts it.

-> Note: In reality most websites are deployed to multiple servers that are load balanced to ensure high availability of content on one of the big cloud providers.
-The problem is that these high availability solutions are not standardised as part of the HTTP protocol and are opaque to clients.
-Moreover, the market concentration with big cloud proivder like AWS, an outage can affect thousands of [sites and services](https://www.reuters.com/markets/commodities/amazons-prime-ring-other-apps-down-thousands-users-2021-12-07/).
+## What about the big clouds?

+So why not just use one of the big cloud providers, like AWS, GCP, Azure, and the like?

+Plenty of websites, apps, and platforms are deployed to these clouds which provide redundancy and high availability by deploying to multiple servers and abstracting the details for you.

+The problem is that many of the proprietary high-level abstractions (CDNs and storage services) offered by cloud providers are neither open-source nor standardized.
+This creates vendor lock-in, making it hard for customers to move from one cloud service to another.

+Another challenge is that high-level cloud solutions are not implemented on the protocol layer, thereby creating walled gardens – lacking any form of **interoperability** (even across different cloud providers).

+Moreover, the market concentration of the big cloud means that an outage can have an immense blast radius, affecting thousands of [sites](https://www.reuters.com/technology/google-amazon-several-other-websites-down-2021-11-16/) and [services](https://www.reuters.com/markets/commodities/amazons-prime-ring-other-apps-down-thousands-users-2021-12-07/); in some cases due to [human error](https://www.datacenterdynamics.com/en/news/microsoft-confirms-azure-outage-was-human-error/).

+In reality, the big clouds offer convenience at the cost of resilience and interoperability.
+They allow you to think in terms of the client-server model assuming that the servers are always available, while in reality abstracting the details and complexity of how they achieve redundancy.

+This is where peer-to-peer networking comes in.

 ## From client-server to peer-to-peer with IPFS

-One of the core characteristics of the IPFS is that it is a peer-to-peer network.
+One of the core characteristics of the IPFS is that it is a _peer-to-peer_ network.
 In contrast to the client-server model where you typically have many clients consuming from a single server, with the peer-to-peer model, every computer (typically referred to as a _peer_) in the IPFS network wears both the hat of a server and a client.
 This means that every IPFS peer can become a productive member of the network.

 ![client-server compared with peer-to-peer](./http-vs-ipfs.png)